temple-he/skills-communicate-using-markdown/index.md

 var myVar = "Hello, world!";
 ```

+- [x] List syntax is required
+- [x] This item is complete
+- [ ] This item is not complete

 I added three lines of text describing the size of the headers.
 I inserted an image.
 I inserted a code block.
+I made a task list.